 I was doing lots of things, and they gave me the illusion of having a productive day.

 None of them had taken me closer to my goals.

-Fair enough, reaching the end of my 100 Day Challenge, I did get at least one thing done without fail.
+By the time I reached the end of my 100-day challenge, I did get at least one thing done without fail.

 But it’s been nearly 100 days.

 My bar should be higher by now than feeling smug about finishing one task, right?